The quantum mechanics of experiments: The ``Principle of Diminishing Potentialities'' and the Dissipative Nature of the Time-Evolution of States in Quantum Mechanics

-\underline{Remark}: If the velocity of light is kept finite the notion of (ensemble) states must be refined; (ensemble states then turn out to be associated with points in space-time, rather than just depend on time).
+\textit{\underline{Remark}:} If the velocity of light is kept finite the notion of (ensemble) states must be refined; (ensemble states then turn out to be indexed by points in space-time, rather than just depending on time).
 While, as a consequence of ``Huygens' Principle'' \cite{Buchholz}, the evolution of ensembles states is shown to be dissipative, Property P (see \eqref{Property P}) fails, and one will encounter memory effects.
 Some general ideas about the $ETH$-Approach to relativistic quantum theory are described in \cite{Fr-2, Fr}; but plenty of details remain to be understood more precisely.